MauBenavidesS/ProjectTurtleBot3/README.md

 Before getting started, ensure you have the following:

-* Ubuntu installed on your system
+* Ubuntu 20.04 (Focal Fossa) installed on your system
 * Git installed (`sudo apt-get install git`)
-* ROS (Robot Operating System) installed on your system
+* ROS Noetic (Robot Operating System) installed on your system
+* Gazebo

 ## Installation